Mole and Milia Removal San Diego

 If you seek to have moles and milia removed purely for cosmetic reasons, your health insurance is unlikely to cover the procedure.
 When in doubt, check with your provider.

-Will I Have to Take Time to Recover?
+Will I Have to Take Time to Recover from Mole and Milia Removal?

 It is unlikely that you will experience any downtime when having moles and milia removed.
 Even surgical mole excision will only leave you with a small wound that should not affect work or other daily functions.